abieru/abieru/README.md

 <!-- info -->
 <p align:"center">

-    Hi, my name is Abiel am i am software developer. i love learn new technologies, or more about how write better code. ✌️
+    Hi, my name is Abiel am i am software developer.
+    I love learn new technologies, or more about how write better code. ✌️

     Actually  i am currently working with Spring Boot (Java) Angular 9+ and AngularJS.